Advertisement

 "In the legislation it details all of the criteria and the matters and the issues that the regulatory authority have to consider - together with the Minister for Health and the Minister for Foreign Affairs - in deciding whether a particular jurisdiction will be an approved jurisdiction," she said.

-"That includes the ability that the regulatory authority has to monitor compliance with international surrogacy arrangements in those countries, what type of regulation there is and oversight over medical professions in those countries and agencies in those countries".
+"That includes the ability that the regulatory authority has to monitor compliance with international surrogacy arrangements in those countries, what type of regulation there is and oversight over medical professions in those countries and agencies in those countries."

-Ms Hickey said the law of country and any protection given to children born to surrogacy will also be considered.
+Ms Hickey said the law of the country and any protection given to children born to surrogacy will also be considered.

 "There's an awful lot there and the regulatory authority has yet to be established," she said.